 How To Visit- Old Sikkim Silk Route Tour Package

-This unique can be either approached from the Gangtok side and exiting via Kalimpong or prefer to start from the Kalimpong side stay at higher altitudes like Zuluk, Nathang Valley, Aritar, Rishi Khola, Sillery Gaon and return back through Kalimpong route.
+This unique destination can be either approached from the Gangtok side and exiting via Kalimpong or prefer to start from the Kalimpong side stay at higher altitudes like Zuluk, Nathang Valley, Aritar, Rishi Khola, Sillery Gaon and return back through Kalimpong route.
 You can start from Gangtok and cover the entire route staying 2 nights in any of the above places and proceed towards your next destination.
 Or you can take a longer duration of 4/5/6 Nights stay and enjoy the unique charm of this historic route.
 Whichever you choose you will not repent your holidays here.

 Permits & Who Are Allowed